awsdocs/amazon-sns-developer-guide/doc_source/sns-using-identity-based-policies.md

 ```

 **Example 2: Allow the IT group to publish messages to a particular topic**
-In this example, we create a group for IT, and assign a policy that gives access to `Publish` on the specific topic of interest\.
+In this example, we create a group for IT, and assign a policy that grants access to `Publish` on the specific topic of interest\.

 ```
 {